- Automobiles & Motorcycles

 None.

-NR and CEMH are members of the platform Medicijn voor de Maatschappij, an academic initiative that aims to support sustainable access to medicines for rare diseases, funded by the Nationale Postcode Loterij.
+NR and CEMH are associated with the platform ‘Medicine for Society’, an academic initiative focusing on sustainable access to medicines for rare diseases, funded by the National Postcode Lottery.

 CMGC: Bayer, Novartis, Roche; IC: Genentech; CME: Bayer, Novartis, Roche; KBF: Bayer, Genentech, Novartis, Regeneron, Roche; FGH: Bayer, Genentech, Novartis, Roche; PKK: Bausch + Lomb, Bayer, Novartis, Regeneron; GQ: Bausch + Lomb, Bayer, Novartis, Roche; RT: Bayer, Genentech, Novartis, Roche; CCW: Bausch + Lomb; ROS: Bayer, Novartis.
 MJS, EHCvD, NR, CEMH, SA, AJL, KOM, YS, DZ, RMHD and CJFB report no relevant conflicts of interest.

-If you are looking for more details, kindly visit Laser Retinal Imaging.
+If you are seeking more details, kindly visit Laser Retinal Imaging.

 If you are interested in sending in a Guest Blogger Submission,welcome to write for us!